Rugby–Leamington line: Route

 From Rugby, the general course of the line was southwest as far as Hunningham after which it swung west for the last five miles into Leamington.
 Most of the route was straight and lightly graded.
 For the first few miles out of Rugby the line was mainly routed in shallow cuttings but west of Birdingbury it crossed the River Leam on a low viaduct.
 From there it ran across the flat open expanse of Marton Moor before cutting through high ground to follow the valley of the River Leam for the last few miles.

 The route had three civil engineering features of note: the deep cutting at Marton Junction; the lofty wrought-iron bridge spanning the cutting; and the viaduct over the canal near Radford Semele.

 The cutting, approximately 60 ft deep, took the line through a north–south ridge of high ground south of Hunningham.
 An ancient track, Ridgeway Lane, ran along the top of the ridge and met the cutting at its deepest point so the LNWR built a single-span wrought-iron trussed lattice girder bridge to carry the lane over the railway.
 At the time it was built (1851) this was the longest such bridge ever constructed.
 In later years, four lattice columns and cross-ties were added to reinforce the original structure.
 Known locally as 'the high bridge', this impressive example of Victorian civil engineering is still standing.

+Disused railway viaduct over the Grand Union Canal near Offchurch, Warwickshire.

 Two miles further west, the handsome five-arch brick-built Offchurch Viaduct carried the route over the Grand Union Canal and adjacent low ground: the arch above the canal itself was built with skewed courses.
 The viaduct still stands although the trackbed across it is fenced off.